William Henry Beaver

 After graduating, he remained at The University of Chicago as an assistant professor for four years.
 During this time, his early published papers were on accounting measures as financial predictors of failure.
 His security price research has opened the door to empirical work for accounting researchers.
 In 1969, he accepted an associate professor position in the Graduate School of Business at Stanford University, where he remains today as the Joan E. Horngren Professor of Accounting.
 He has published over 60 papers and two editions of the widely read book, Financial Reporting: An Accounting Revolution.
 For over thirty years, his insight, energy, and enthusiasm for accounting research have been a powerful influence in both accounting academe and practice.

-A CPA, he is a an award-winning teacher whose service contributions to his profession include consultant to the Financial Accounting Standards Board, SEC Advisory Committee, trustee of the Financial Accounting Foundation, and extensive service on editorial review boards.
-He has been president of the American Accounting Association, three-time winner of the AAA-AICPA Outstanding Contribution to Accounting Literature Award, AAA's Distinguished International Visiting Lecturer, recipient of the Outstanding Educator Award, and recipient of the Seminal Contribution to Accounting Literature Award.
+As a CPA, he was an award-winning teacher whose service contributions to his profession include consultant to the Financial Accounting Standards Board, SEC Advisory Committee, trustee of the Financial Accounting Foundation, and extensive service on editorial review boards.
+He had been president of the American Accounting Association, three-time winner of the AAA-AICPA Outstanding Contribution to Accounting Literature Award, AAA's Distinguished International Visiting Lecturer, recipient of the Outstanding Educator Award, and recipient of the Seminal Contribution to Accounting Literature Award.
 He is the only person to have received all five AAA honors.

-A dedicated family man, he and his wife, Suzanne, who have been married for over thirty years and have three children (two daughters, Marie and Sarah, and one son, David).
-At age 56, the fifty-sixth member of The Accounting Hall of Fame is William Henry Beaver.
+A dedicated family man, he and his wife, Suzanne, have three children (two daughters, Marie and Sarah, and one son, David).
+The fifty-sixth member of The Accounting Hall of Fame is William Henry Beaver.